Workplace Harassment Cases And Lawsuit Funding Information

 Who To Go To For Help

-When something like harassment happens, getting help can be something that is scary in itself.
-The best way to not lose it while getting help is to start from the closest level and take it up the chain as needed.
-The order of this can help get support as things are taken up and looks something like this for most workplaces:
+When someone experiences harassment, getting help can be scary.
+The best way to stay sane while getting help is to start from slowly and progress from there.
+The usual order of things in this case looks something like this for most workplaces:

-- Immediate superior: This is the person reported too not for things like time off and employee performance review.
+- Immediate superior: This is the person reported to not for things like time off and employee performance review.

 - Departmental direction: Usually above the immediate supervisor, this person usually has more power in the company.